Flanders Filters Inc.

 Site Manager: Jon Bornholm (firstname.lastname@example.org)

-The Flanders Filters site is located in Washington, Beaufort County, North Carolina and occupies approximately 65 acres.
-Flanders Filters, Inc. is an active facility that has manufactured high-efficiency borosilicate glass micro-filers and air filter framing systems on site since 1969.
-The property currently includes the main plant building, three warehouses, a metal shop, a maintenance shop, a paint shop, a water treatment plant, a chemical storage shelter, a leach field for the septic system, a former spray field, and other support structures.
+The 65-acre site is located in Washington, Beaufort County, North Carolina.
+The site includes the main plant building, three warehouses, a metal shop, a maintenance shop, a paint shop, a water treatment plant, a chemical storage shelter, a leach field for the septic system, a former spray field and other support structures.
 Highway 264 borders the site to the north, Mitchell Branch borders the site to the east and the Shad Bend neighborhood borders the site to the south and southwest.
 The site’s broader surroundings include grass fields, Tranters Creek, wetlands, undeveloped fields and wooded areas.

 Site Cleanup Plan

-- Sample all private wells in the Shad Bend subdivision to insure that these wells have not been adversely impacted by site activities and incorporate these wells into the long-term monitoring plan.
+- Sampling all private wells in the Shad Bend neighborhood to make sure site contamination has not affected the wells and to incorporate the wells into the site’s long-term monitoring plan.

-- Four inactive supply wells will be abandoned to prevent the migration of contaminants into the lower aquifer.
-These wells will be abandoned in accordance with North Carolina regulations.
+- Abandoning four inactive supply wells to prevent the migration of contaminants into the lower aquifer.

 George H. And Laura E. Brown Public Library